 “We started by digging the foundation for an outbuilding, and that’s when we hit pipes,” Christine says.
 After talking with the locals, the Armstrongs realized they were building their getaway house in the exact spot where they used to camp as a family, and a basic plumbing system, designed to service campers, was already in place.
 “It was meant to be,” she says.

-The design and construction of the house came together in the same auspicious way, with each element — from the logs and stones to the artwork and furnishings — falling into place just as they should.
+and construction of the house came together in the same auspicious way, with each element — from the logs and stones to the artwork and furnishings — falling into place just as they should.
 To pull it all together, the Armstrongs enlisted the help of Ron Charon and Ryan Rabida of Expedition Log & Timber Homes

 With Ron’s input, the couple chose a hybrid half-log home, which uses conventional framing sandwiched between split logs on the exterior and interior.
 They paired the 10-inch-diameter, walnut-stained logs with a healthy dose of drywall and stone accents.
 “They wanted it to feel like a lodge,” Ron explains.
 “That meant using the darker stain and opting for things like real stone, not cultured stone.”